-Three Months Ended September 30, Nine Months Ended September 30,
+Three Months Ended March 31, Three Months Ended March 31,

-2014 2013 2014 2013
+2015 2 2015 2014

-(In tho usands) (In the ousands)
+(In thousands) (In thousands)

-nse \$ 944 \$ 592 \$ 2,555 \$ 1,768
+\$ 957 \$ \$ 957 \$ 672

-The increase in interest expense during the three and nine months ended September 30, 2014 was due to a higher average balance on our note payable during the 2014 period due to our entry in March 2014 into a new loan agreement, or the Oxford/MidCap Loan Agreement, with Oxford Finance LLC, or Oxford, and MidCap Financial SBIC, LP, or MidCap, under which we increased the aggregate amount of our outstanding indebtedness by approximately \$12.7 million.
+The increase in interest expense during the three months ended March 31, 2015 was due to a higher average balance on our note payable during the 2015 period following our entry into the Loan and Security Agreement, or the Oxford/MidCap Loan Agreement, with Oxford Finance LLC, or Oxford, and MidCap Financial SBIC, LP, or MidCap, in March 2014.
+We increased the aggregate amount of our outstanding indebtedness by approximately \$12.7 million as a result of entering into this agreement.

-Other Income (Expense), Net
+Investment Income and Other Income (Expense), Net